Celebrating Drupal’s incredible social impact

 Other tracks include Business + Marketing, DevOps + Infrastructure, separate Backend and Frontend tracks, and five industry-specific tracks, so that no matter which sector you work in, or where your open-source interests lie, there’ll be plenty to engage your mind and your social needs.
 We’re hoping to see you there!

 Finally, if you can’t make it to Amsterdam in October, there’s always a healthy selection of Drupal events to check out on Drupical.
-We’d like to draw your attention to three in particular:
+Coming up:

 - Northwest Drupal Unconference 2019, Manchester, Saturday 12 October, for an informal community event where the agenda is completely up for grabs!
 Myself (gambry), Nic (ipwa) and Paul (paul.moloney) will be in attendance.